How many hours do you spend managing emails each week? It's likely more than just a few.

 The Only Handle It Once (OHIO) method relies on making an efficient decision right away.

-Returning to the same email over and over again wastes valuable time.
-So once you handle it, take the necessary action and move on to the next item on your agenda.
+Repeating the same email over and over wastes valuable time.
+Once you handle it, take the necessary action and move on to the following item on your agenda.

-The handle it once principle sounds simple, but it can get hard to execute when it comes to email.
-Often we’ll open an email and avoid replying to it for several hours or days.
-Then it’s left lurking in our minds taking up space.
+The handle it once principle sounds simple, but it can be challenging to implement in email.
+Often, we open an email and avoid replying to it for several hours or days, leaving it lurking in our minds.

 The OHIO method will stop you from feeling distracted by the thought of unanswered emails, which can lower your productivity.